meanbee/magecert/sales.md

 Invoices and credit memos cannot be cancelled from the interface, even through the functionality was implemented.

+## Customers

+The `Mage_Customer` module controls handling info about store customers and the customer area., where information can be updated and customer can view their orders.

+Customers can also enter addresses to their account so they can quickly check out without having to enter their details each time.

+Customers are stored as EAV models, with an EAV table structure.
+This means that it is easy to add new attributes, albeit theirs no backend interface for it (in Community Edition).

+Customer entities use the `Mage_Customer_Model_Resource_Customer` resource model.
+Customer data is validated using the `validate()` method on the entity before saving it.
+The attributes use the standard EAV validation rules for their data.

+Most emails sent to customers are managed by Magento's Transactional Emails.
+There's a backend interface for creating new email templates (from existing ones, if needed) and they can be assigned to emails in system configuration.

+From a customer's perspective, there's no difference between the billing and shipping addresses.
+Defaults can be set for both cases to avoid having to select.
+The saved addresses are displayed in a select box.

+Catalog and shopping cart prices rules and tax can be set specifically for a customer group (e.g. customers in a loyalty group get a discount).

+Customer addresses are also EAV entities, providing an easy way to add custom attributes.
+Fieldsets are used to copy customer data from Quote to Order, so they have to be taken into account when adding a custom attribute.

+Customers can only be in a single group at a time.

 <ul class="navigation">
     <li class="prev"><a href="/checkout.html">&larr; Checkout</a>
     <li class="next"><a href="/advanced-features.html">Advanced Features &rarr;</a>